walaj/VariantBam/README.md

 You can download and compile these three libraries in one step by installing SnowTools.

 ```
+### if on broad servers, add GCC-4.9
+reuse -q GCC-4.9

 ## install SnowTools (will come with htslib, bwalib, ahocorasick) (-k is for no certifate checking, might be needed)
 curl -L -k https://github.com/jwalabroad/SnowTools/archive/v0.1.3.tar.gz | tar xz
 cd SnowTools-0.1.3/src